-Common theoretical models of quantum computation assume that 2-qubit gates can be performed between arbitrary pairs of qubits.
-However, in practice, scalable quantum architectures have qubit connectivity constraints [1, 2], which forbid long-range gates.
-These connectivity constraints are typically represented by a graph, where vertices correspond to qubits, and edges indicate pairs of qubits that can undergo 2-qubit gates.
-Circuits that use all-to-all connectivity must be mapped to new circuits that respect the architecture constraints specified by the graph.
-Such transformations can introduce polynomial overhead in the circuit depth, so it is crucial to find efficient transformations with low overhead.
+Common theoretical models of quantum computation assume that two-qubit gates can be performed between arbitrary pairs of qubits.
+However, in practice, scalable quantum architectures have qubit connectivity constraints [1,2], which forbid long-range gates.
+These connectivity constraints are typically represented by a simple graph, where vertices correspond to qubits, and edges indicate pairs of qubits that can undergo two-qubit gates.
+A quantum architecture with N qubits is thus represented by a graph G with N vertices.
+Circuits that use all-to-all connectivity must be transformed to new circuits that respect the architecture constraints specified by this graph.
+Simple transformations introduce polynomial overhead in the worst case, so it is crucial to lower this overhead.

 A natural approach to mapping circuits to respect interaction constraints is by permuting qubits using routing protocols.
 Routing refers to the task of permuting packets of information, or tokens, on vertices of a graph.
 In quantum routing, tokens are data qubits, to be permuted on the graph specified by the architecture's connectivity constraints.
-Previous work has used swap gates to perform routing [3, 4], and routing protocols from a classical setting using swap gates [5-7] can be naturally applied to the problem of routing quantum data as well.
+Previous studies have used swap gates to perform routing [3,4], and routing protocols from a classical setting using swap gates [5-7] can be naturally applied to the problem of routing quantum data as well.

-However, while routing can be performed using only swap gates, it may be possible to obtain faster protocols by using a wider range of quantum operations.
-Previous work has used Hamiltonian evolution [8, 9] to speed up routing.
-However, these approaches rely on nearestneighbor quantum interactions, so the routing time is limited by Lieb-Robinson bounds [8, 10].
-In this paper, we study quantum routing in systems that allow for ancilla qubits, fast local operations (including measurements), and classical communication (LOCC).
-Since they can perform fast classical communication across long distances, these systems are not constrained by Lieb-Robinson bounds.
-Furthermore, even without prior shared entanglement, quantum teleportation can be performed in constant depth by using entanglement swapping [11] in a quantum repeater protocol [12], as shown in Fig. 1.
-The ability to perform teleportation in constant depth immediately gives routing speedups over swapbased methods and even over previous unitary quantum routing methods, since teleportation can be used to quickly exchange distant pairs of qubits.
+Faster routing protocols can be obtained by using a wider range of quantum operations.
+For example, Hamiltonian evolution can obtain a constant-factor speedup over swap-based routing [8].
+More details of the comparisons and advantages of quantum routing models to classical routing models can be found in Ref.
+[9].
+However, these approaches rely on localityrestricted unitary evolution, so the routing time is limited by the propagation speed of quantum information [9,10].

+In this paper, we additionally allow for fast local operations, measurement and feedback (LOCC).
+Since this model allows for fast classical communication across long distances, it is not similarly constrained by the propagation speed of quantum information.
+For example, without prior shared entanglement, quantum teleportation over arbitrary distances can be performed in constant depth by using entanglement swapping [11] in a quantum repeater protocol [12], as shown in Fig. 1.
+Entanglement can also be distributed using quantum network coding protocols [13].
+The ability to perform teleportation in constant depth immediately gives routing speedups over swap-based methods and even over previous unitary quantum routing methods, since teleportation can be used to quickly exchange distant pairs of qubits.